-This Short Paper Sessions consists of two papers:
+This Short Paper Sessions consists of three papers:

 - Stacey Erdman: Introducing the Digital POWRR Peer Assessment Program